cjwillis809/api-unittest-example/README.md

 - I had to mirror a dependency in the test’s csproj file because the test file would not recognize the `controller.Get()` call due to it not recognizing the ActionResult type from the controller.
 - It’s good practice to define the controller in the constructor if you are going to be using the controller a lot in the tests.
 - I have not used Moq yet, but it seems like it would come in handy.
+- Running simply `dotnet test` in the root of the project will try to run tests in both projects (main and test).
+This will result in the first build failing.
+Use the test command above to run the unit tests.